Showing posts with label plants. Show all posts

 Her face, socks, and belt were covered in green plants.

-The Cheshire cat was covered in multi-greens with pink inner ears, big blue/green eyes, and a wide, mischievous grin that showed his white teeth.
+The Cheshire cat was covered in multicolored greens with pink inner ears, big blue-green eyes, and a wide, mischievous grin that showed its white teeth.

 At the Botanical Gardens

-We saw Picture plants Although pretty on the outside, the interior of a pitcher plant is quite sinister for visiting bugs.
-Once lured into a cup (a pitcher) by sweet-smelling nectars and flashy colors, the insect is greeted with downward-pointing hairs.
+We saw a pitcher plant.
+Although pretty on the outside, the interior of a pitcher plant is quite sinister for visiting bugs.
+Once lured into a cup (a pitcher) by sweet-smelling nectar and flashy colors, the insect is greeted with downward-pointing hairs.
 Insects are captured by slipping and falling off the hairs and into a liquid at the bottom of the pitcher.
 They die by drowning in this liquid.
-Acids and enzymes then break down the insect into a soup, which is used by the plant for nutrition.
+Acids and enzymes then break down the insect into a nutrient-rich soup, which the plant utilizes for its nutrition.

 Picture Plant

-We saw Water lilies, Roses, Catci, tropical plants, and eatable plants.
-Plants inside hothouses, in a dry climate, in humid climates.
+We saw Water lilies, Roses, Catci, tropical plants, and edible plants.
+Plants are grown inside hothouses in both dry and humid climates.

 We saw turtles, male California quails, and blue, green, and yellow poison dart frogs.